TylerWaugh01/TylerWaugh01/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my portfolio site!
+- 🔭 I’m currently working on more projects!
-- 🌱 I’m currently learning more about Javascript and React!
+- 🌱 I’m currently learning more about SQL!
 - 👯 I’m looking to collaborate on any and all projects.
 - 🤔 I’m looking for help with everything!
 You can always learn more.
 - 📫 How to reach me: Please email me at waughphoto@gmail.com - let's collaborate!